David Goodwillie: Early life and career

-Dundee United (first spell)
+Dundee United

 He signed professional forms with United in March 2005.
 On 31 December 2005, Goodwillie made his competitive debut for United, appearing as a late substitute in the defeat to Rangers at Ibrox.
 On 4 March 2006, in his fifth appearance for United, Goodwillie came off the bench to score a late goal for United against Hibernian at Easter Road.
 Goodwillie made ten substitute appearances for the United first team during the 2005–06 season, with the majority coming in the final few minutes of each match.

 In October 2006, Goodwilie signed a new contract until May 2010 and started his first match for the club, against Falkirk.
 Goodwillie started twice more under new manager Craig Levein in the following two months, due to the injuries of other strikers.
 Following signings made in the January transfer window, he found himself largely an unused substitute for the remainder of the 2006–07 season, featuring just six times after New Year.

 Goodwillie made two substitute appearances at the start of 2007–08 season, then joined Scottish Second Division side Raith Rovers on a two-month loan in November 2007, which was subsequently extended until the end of the season.
 Goodwillie scored nine goals in 21 league appearances for the Kirkcaldy side.

 He featured for Dundee United in the early rounds of the 2008–09 League Cup, scoring three times against lower league sides.
 He added to his solitary SPL goal in the latter stages of the 2008–09 season, scoring a last-minute equaliser against Hibernian at Tannadice, then netting again against Hibernian later that season and also against Aberdeen.
-In September 2009 Goodwillie was arrested after a nightclub doorman was knocked unconscious.
+In September 2009, Goodwillie was arrested after a nightclub doorman was knocked unconscious.
 Two months later, Goodwillie received a £200 fine for his part in the incident.
 Dundee United manager Peter Houston placed Goodwillie under a "house arrest" scheme to avoid further trouble.